The Mestiza Muse

 Instead of residing at the surface, ceramides are nestled deep within the hair’s architecture, earning them the moniker of “Internal Lipids,” ensconced within the lower layers of cuticles.

-The presence of ceramides boasts far-reaching impacts on the characteristics of hair fibers7, bestowing them with enhanced tensile strength, an alluring gloss, protection against the sun’s harmful UV radiation, and a heightened capacity for hydration.
+The presence of ceramides boasts far-reaching impacts on the characteristics of hair fibers,7 bestowing them with enhanced tensile strength, an alluring gloss, protection against the sun’s harmful UV radiation, and a heightened capacity for hydration.

 Ceramide Depletion and Restoration: Understanding the Process

+The intricate balance of ceramides within the hair and skin is pivotal for their health and vitality.
 As we delve into the process of ceramide depletion and restoration, we uncover the delicate interplay between external stressors and internal mechanisms that govern these lipid molecules’ presence.
+Understanding this process provides essential insights into maintaining optimal hair wellness.

 Loss of Ceramides